MichaelCurrin/github-reporting-py/docs/usage.md

 - `additions`: Number of lines added.
 - `deletions`: Number of lines removed.
 - `message`: Commit message.

-A note on _author_ vs _committer_ - they are usually the same, but not always.
-And sometimes one of the two users can be missing.
-Therefore both are shown in the report output.

 An explanation from the [commit history](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) part of the _git_ docs: